-driveway and downstream to ?he wet meadow; and keeping construction materials, vehicles and equipment away from the wet meadow.
+Significant Or Potentially Significant Impact Less ihan Significant with Mitigation Incorporation driveway and downstream to the wet meadow; and keeping construction materials, vehicles and equipment away from the wet meadow.
 Improvement of the existing 8-foot wide trail to accommodate the swale and seasonal wetlands is not anticipated to degrade or affect these resources.
 Given this lack of negative impact and the characteristics of the wet-meadow, it is more desirable to conserve Coastal Terrace Prairie than relocate the driveway further from the meadow.
 Therefore, the findings for a Riparian Exception can be made.